-When working properly, the various cells that comprise the BBB constantly regulate the transfer of essential substances between the bloodstream and the central nervous system as well as recognize and block entry of substances that may harm the brain.
+Crossing the blood-brain barrier (BBB).
+The BBB works constantly to allow essential substances from the bloodstream into the central nervous system and keep out harmful substances.
 Delivering drugs into the brain is critical to the successful treatment of certain diseases such as brain tumors, Alzheimer's disease, and Parkinson's disease, but better methods are needed to cross or bypass the BBB.
 One method currently under study uses advanced ultrasound techniques that disrupt the BBB briefly and safely so medications can target brain tumors directly, with no surgery required.